annisa-cn/Pizza-Runner/README.md

   ORDER BY tco.customer_id
 ```

-In this point, we can see that we're going to use the same join table.
+In this point, we're going to use the same join table.
 Hence, Im going to make it as temporary table.

 ```
   DROP TABLE IF EXISTS #temp_orderXrunner
   SELECT co.order_id, co.customer_id, co.pizza_id, co.exclusions, co.extras, co.order_time